 Though you won't find dogs on the Jerry Springer Show conducting paternity tests, a single white pup in a whole litter of pitch-black pups may leave you scratching your head in disbelief.
-Your next thought goes out to Princess as you wonder if she was perhaps messing around with other dogs in the neighborhood.
-No need to employ a lie detector machine to have Princess confess; genetics may provide a reasonable explanation.
+No need to employ a lie detector machine; genetics may provide a reasonable explanation.

 Unlike wolves, who are known to have annual breeding cycles and tend to be monogamous, female dogs tend to have bi-annual breeding cycles and seem to have no problem whatsoever in readily mating with multiple partners.
 This means that if you failed to closely supervise Princess while she was in heat, she may have mated with Rover the purebred golden retriever, Oscar the phlegmatic English bulldog and even Scruffy the stray mutt from around the corner.

 What happens when Princess mates with multiple dogs?
 Simple, she gives life to a multi-sired litter, which simply means the pups have different fathers.
 This happens because female dogs produce several ova that remain available for fertilization for several days.
 To further ameliorate the process, male dogs produce sperm known for remaining well alive for up to eight days.
 Now add on top of that the polygamous behavioral components in domestic dogs, and you have the perfect recipe for a litter of pups that look quite different.

 To Each His Own